Kilt Accessories

 The Prince Charlie Jacket

 The Prince Charlie jacket is the most formal and recognized of all kilt jackets.
-Named after Prince Charles Edward Stuart, this jacket is often worn for evening events and formal occasions.
+Named after Prince Charles Edward Stuart, this jacket is often worn for evening events and formal occasions and a special part of kilt accessories.
 Here’s an in-depth look at this classic piece:

 Design and Features: